 Electro-acupuncture is usually done on the stomach, arms and legs.
 Depending on the diagnosis by your physician, different acupoints will be taken.
 Cupping is normally done after acupuncture on the stomach, thighs, arms and/or back.

-The frequency of treatment is discussed and agreed in consensus between the consulting physician and patient, as the requirements, conditions and results for each individual vary.
+TCM: The frequency of treatment is discussed and agreed in consensus between the consulting physician and patient, as the requirements, conditions and results for each individual vary.
 Typically, treatments are done twice a week for the first 2-4 weeks.
-Subsequent treatments are done once a week.
+Subsequent treatments are usually once a week.

-The Weight Management programme consists of 1 course of 10 sessions.
-Depending on the individual, 2 or more courses might be recommended.
+The Weight Management programme consists of 1 course of 13 sessions.
+Depending on the individual, 2 or more courses might be recommended for effective weight management.